-In line with the City of Launceston's (CoL) commitment to reduce its greenhouse gas emissions and become carbon neutral by 2025, CoL is undertaking an internal annual emissions desktop audit to track emissions against the 2018/19 baseline produced by external consultants.
+In line with the City of Launceston's (CoL) commitment to reduce its operational greenhouse gas emissions and become carbon neutral by 2025, CoL is undertaking an annual emissions desktop audit to track emissions against the 2018/19 baseline completed by a third party1.
 The annual desktop audit will be completed in-house and independently verified by a third party.

-No changes to the organisational boundary defined in the 2018/19 baseline has occurred.
+There are no changes to the organisational boundary defined in the 2018/19 baseline.
 The emissions inventory encompasses Scope 1, 2 & 3 emissions along with a review of materiality of emission sources, whilst documenting exclusions and other assumptions.

-Completing an annual emissions desktop audit or carbon footprint assists and offers greater control to the CoL to manage potential risks and identify risk reduction opportunities.
+Completing an annual emissions desktop audit or carbon footprint assists and offers greater control to CoL to manage potential risks and identify risk reduction opportunities.
 The creation of an emissions inventory enables public reporting and participation in voluntary emissions and mandatory reporting schemes, and, where applicable, participation in carbon markets.
 Emissions reporting also allows for recognition of CoL's actions in mitigating climate change.